 If there are none, then you should contact your Medicare health plan directly for more information on how to begin the prior authorization process, and about how long it may take for the plan to make its approval decision.

-In order to obtain more information on Medicare’s prior authorization process, you can contact your particular plan directly.
+In order to get more information on Medicare’s prior authorization process, you can contact your particular plan directly.
 The phone number for your plan will typically be listed on the back of your health care identification card.